Spokane Domestic Violence Lawyer

 If you have been accused of spousal abuse or another domestic violence-related crime, you need to speak with a lawyer as soon as possible.
-For more than 32 years, we have protected clients in a wide range of criminal matters.
+For more than 32 years, we have protected clients in a wide range of criminal defense matters.

 What is Domestic Violence in Washington?